 Always swim near a lifeguard and with a buddy — and follow common sense beach safety guidelines.
 Not every beach has a lifeguard at all times.

-We recommend Main Beach, Treasure Island Beach, or Crescent Bay Beach which each have public restrooms and outdoor showers.
-Aliso Creek Beach is also very popular, and it is maintained by OC Parks, not the City of Laguna Beach.
+We recommend Main Beach, Treasure Island Beach, Crescent Bay Beach, or Aliso Creek Beach, which each have public restrooms and outdoor showers.

 The water quality of Orange County beaches, including those in Laguna Beach, is monitored by the Orange County Health Care Agency.